neondatabase/neon/docs/consumption_metrics.md

 #### Configuration
 The endpoint and the collection interval can be passed as command line arguments for proxy:
-`metric_collection_endpoint` defaults to None, which means that metric collection is disabled by default.
+`metric_collection_endpoint` no default, which means that metric collection is disabled by default.
-`metric_collection_interval` defaults to 10min
+`metric_collection_interval` no default

 #### Metrics